A second home is a place with sleeping, cooking, and toilet facilities. Second homes include:

 In these situations, the maximum exclusion will be reduced.
-You can’t exclude any gain attributable to depreciation you claimed after May 6, 1997.
+You can’t exclude any gain you can attribute to depreciation that you claimed after May 6, 1997.

-The gain eligible for the exclusion might be limited if both of these apply:
+The gain you can exclude might be limited if both of these apply:

 You sell a second home.

 You use the home other than as your main home (nonqualified use) at any time after 2008.